What is Sensory Processing?

 We all learn through our senses.
 Sensory processing is how we transform sensory information from within our own bodies and the external environment into messages we can act on.
 It’s tempting to think of senses (touch, sight, sound, movement, body awareness, taste, and smell) as separate channels of information, but they work together to give us a reliable picture of the world and our place in it.

 Right now your senses are working together.
 You hear background sounds and feel your clothing, chair, and the floor beneath your feet.
 You resist gravity to stay seated.
 You see letters on the screen.
 You filter out unimportant sensory input so you can make sense of what you are reading.
 If you occasionally lose focus because your shirt label is itchy, you may have a mild sensory issue.
-If you keep sliding off your chair, look away when you hear any noise, feel like your shirt is hurting you, or the words you are reading pulsate, you may have sensory processing disorder, also known as sensory integration dysfunction.
-Sensory issues affect all kinds of people—from those with developmental delays, attention and learning problems, autistic spectrum disorders and other diagnoses to those without any other issues.
+If you keep sliding off your chair, look away when you hear any noise, feel like your shirt is hurting you, or the words you are reading pulsate, you may have significant sensory processing differences.
+Sensory differences affect all kinds of people—from those with autism, developmental delays, attention and learning difficulties, and other diagnoses to those without any other issues.

 Out-of-proportion reactions to touch, sounds, sights, movement, tastes, or smells, including: